laurafleig/laurafleig.github.io/_pages/about.md

 ### Welcome!

-I'm Laura, a senior at UC San Diego studying Cognitive Science with a specialization in Machine Learning & Neural Computation, and a minor in Mathematics.

-I'm passionate about developing AI systems that can better understand and interact with humans, especially in educational and creative settings.
-Currently, I'm working on several exciting research projects:
+I'm Laura, a first-year PhD student in Computer Science at Johns Hopkins University.
+I am co-advised by [Mathias Unberath](https://www.arcade.cs.jhu.edu/) and [Chien-Ming Huang](https://intuitivecomputing.github.io/index.html).
+My work focuses on human-robot interaction and human-centered AI, particularly in healthcare settings.

+I graduated with a B.S. in Cognitive Science/Machine Learning and a minor in Mathematics from UC San Diego in June 2025.
+At UCSD, I worked on several exciting research projects:

-- At the [Natural Computation Lab](https://pages.ucsd.edu/~desa/) with Dr. Virginia de Sa, I'm conducting my honors thesis research on integrating Facial Expression Recognition with Large Language Models to create more emotionally aware educational AI systems.
+- At the [Natural Computation Lab](https://pages.ucsd.edu/~desa/) with Dr. Virginia de Sa, I completed my honors thesis on integrating Facial Expression Recognition with Large Language Models to create more emotionally aware educational AI systems.

-- I'm exploring human-robot interaction in musical settings with [Dr. Shlomo Dubnov](http://dub.ucsd.edu/) and [Dr. Ross Greer](https://www.rossgreer.com/), focusing on how robots can understand and respond to musicians' nonverbal cues.
+- I explored human-robot interaction in musical settings with [Dr. Shlomo Dubnov](http://dub.ucsd.edu/) and [Dr. Ross Greer](https://www.rossgreer.com/), focusing on how robots can understand and respond to musicians' nonverbal cues.

-- At the [Laboratory for Intelligent and Safe Automobiles](https://cvrr.ucsd.edu/) with Dr. Mohan Trivedi, I contribute to research on driver behavior analysis using multi-modal machine learning approaches.
+- At the [Laboratory for Intelligent and Safe Automobiles](https://cvrr.ucsd.edu/) with Dr. Mohan Trivedi, I contributed to research on driver behavior analysis using multi-modal machine learning approaches.

-I'm fluent in English and German, and in my free time, I serve as President of the Symphonic Student Association at UCSD.